 Loleda Moman, Resources for Human Development, PA START Allegheny, Program Director

-This presentation will illustrate how the START model is poised to revolutionize the landscape of co-occurring mental health and intellectual disability/autism in Pennsylvania.
-By examining the integration of START in two Pennsylvania counties, Allegheny and Philadelphia, it highlights the transformative potential of this approach.
-Allegheny County’s successful implementation, and Philadelphia’s planned adoption as part of Philadelphia BHID System of Care exemplify the profound impact START can have in enhancing the lives of individuals dealing with these co-occurring challenges.
-The presentation will delve into the innovative strategies and the promise of comprehensive care that these initiatives bring, ultimately empowering individuals to thrive in their everyday lives.
+This presentation will illustrate how the START model (Systemic, Therapeutic, Assessment, Resources, and Treatment) could transform the landscape of co-occurring mental health and intellectual disability/autism in Pennsylvania.
+By looking at how START was incorporated in two Pennsylvania counties, Allegheny and Philadelphia, this session will show its potential.
+Allegheny County’s success, and Philadelphia’s planned adoption show the impact START can have in enhancing the lives of individuals dealing with these co-occurring challenges.
+The presentation will dig into the innovative approaches and the promise of comprehensive care that ultimately empowers individuals to thrive in their everyday lives.

 1:00 – 2:00 PM